Group Residency Programme Orkney

 - Trainline

-Linkshouse is located on the north-west coast of Orkney’s West Mainland, in the small village of Palace, Birsay (KW17 2LX)
+The Palace is located on the north-west coast of Orkney’s West Mainland, in the parish of Birsay.

 From Kirkwall Airport – hired car or taxi (there is a bus service into Kirkwall, but no direct connection to Birsay (which has a limited service).